AvocadoSmuggler/AvocadoSmuggler.github.io/README.md

 # AvocadoSmuggler.github.io
-This is Github Pages for high school student acceptance system.
+This is Github Pages repository for high school student admission system.